 - Ask any question, in any order.

-- Is in the cloud.
+- Save and edit data in the cloud.

 I could go on, but I think you catch my drift.